-In this paper we aim to analyze a problem arisen when unbalanced chiral quark matter is present in a quark condensate.
+Our aim is to analyze a problem arisen when unbalanced chiral quark matter is present in a quark condensate.
 The question is how critical temperature changes due to the presence of chiral matter.
 This question was faced in \cite{Ruggieri:2011xc} to identify the critical end point of QCD.
-The idea is, at the thermodynamic equilibrium, to couple the chiral chemical potential, $\mu_5$, to a chiral density quark operator,as also happens for the quark number density $\bar\psi\gamma_0\psi$ to the conjugated quark chemical potential $\mu$ \cite{Gatto:2011wc,Fukushima:2010fe,Chernodub:2011fr,Ruggieri:2011xc,Yu:2015hym,Yu:2014xoa, Braguta:2015owi,Braguta:2015zta,Braguta:2016aov,Hanada:2011jb,Xu:2015vna} and references therein.
-Quantum anomaly and chirality changing processes makes $\mu_5$ coupled to a not strictly conserved quantity.
-So, observation is assumed to take longer times than any chirality changing process.
+The idea is, at the thermodynamic equilibrium, to couple the chiral chemical potential, $\mu_5$, to a chiral density quark operator, as also happens for the quark number density $\bar\psi\gamma_0\psi$ to the conjugated quark chemical potential $\mu$ (see \cite{Gatto:2011wc,Fukushima:2010fe,Chernodub:2011fr,Ruggieri:2011xc,Yu:2015hym,Yu:2014xoa, Braguta:2015owi,Braguta:2015zta,Braguta:2016aov,Hanada:2011jb,Xu:2015vna} and references therein).
 Recent theoretical studies support the idea that the critical temperature should decrease with chiral chemical potential \cite{Gatto:2011wc,Fukushima:2010fe,Chernodub:2011fr,Ruggieri:2011xc,Yu:2015hym,Yu:2014xoa}.
 Recent lattice data have shown that critical temperature increases with $\mu_5$ \cite{Braguta:2015owi,Braguta:2015zta}.
 This behavior of $T_c(\mu_5)$ was predicted for the first time by universality arguments in~\cite{Hanada:2011jb} and it has also been found later by solving Schwinger-Dyson equations at finite $\mu_5$~\cite{Xu:2015vna}.
 Recently, Ruggieri and Peng \cite{Ruggieri:2016cbq} draw this conclusion with a quark-meson model.
 We will strongly support their conclusions.

 With our approach, we will show that a nNJL model provides a critical temperature increasing with the chiral chemical potential.
 We will show that, with the results provided in literature for the gluon propagator, the mass gap equation obtain always a solution both with $\mu_5=0$ and $\mu_5\ne 0$ and, in the latter case, it will depend on the square of it increasing the temperature.
-The mass gap seems to play a role, mostly as a lower threshold.